Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 The main mod (Tweak folder) has a lot of configs that one day will become minimods to let you cherry pick only what you want like:
   - night vision and flash light energy requirement and degradation/repair
   - torch fuel
-  - Elctrn Hero mods for armor and some weapons, to improve attack, defense and mobility.
+  - Electronical Hero mods for armor and some weapons, to improve attack, defense and mobility.
   - many compact info in a tiny HUD to help you on making decisions and understand why something is malfunctioning (degradating)
   - much more dangerous rad zombies
   - dangerous mutated bunny